cmanon/wp-strava/readme.txt

 = Why am I getting "ERROR 401 Unauthorized"? =

 When you have multiple athletes saved, the first is considered to be the default athlete.
-If you use a shortcode to display activity from anyone other than the default athlete, you must add the athlete token (found on the wp-strava settings page) to the shortcode, such as athlete_token=c764a2b199cff281e39f24671760c1b9c9fe005e
+If you use a shortcode to display activity from anyone other than the default athlete, you must add the athlete token (found on the wp-strava settings page) to the shortcode, such as athlete_token=c764a2b199cff281e39f24671760c1b9c9fe005e.
+If you've recently had to re-authorize with Strava, your athlete token may have changed and will need to be updated in your shortcodes and widgets.
+For widgets, re-select the athlete you'd like to display and click Save.

 = Why is my Google Map not showing up? =